pow-auth/pow/README.md

 Remember to add `:mnesia` to your `:extra_applications` so it'll be available for your release build.
 Mnesia will write files to the current working directory.
 The path can be changed with `config :mnesia, dir: '/path/to/dir'`.

 The MnesiaCache requires write access.
-If you've a read-only file system you should take a look at the [Redis cache backend store guide](guides/redis_cache_store_backend.md).
+If you've got a read-only file system you should take a look at the [Redis cache backend store guide](guides/redis_cache_store_backend.md).

 ### Pow.Plug.RequireAuthenticated